 | |||

-Compare Prices | Try Square | Visit Lightspeed | Compare prices | Compare Prices |
+Compare Prices | Try Square | Compare Quotes | Compare prices | Compare Prices |

 Final Thoughts - Is PayPal Zettle Good Value?

-Zettle is free to get started, making it a potential pick for smaller operations that want to get off the ground quickly.
-However, it doesn’t offer more than what the Square POS system gives you – it’s also free and our research team ranks Square much higher overall.
+However, it doesn’t offer more than what Square POS gives you – it’s also free, and our research team ranks it much higher overall.
 When compared with Square, Zettle lacks email marketing, offline mode, or loyalty tools.

 Even though our researchers ultimately rank it low on our list of the best POS systems, Zettle isn’t bad.
-Overall it still offers great pricing options – including its hardware and transaction fees.
+Overall, it still offers great pricing options – including its hardware and transaction fees.

 You can read more about the system’s pros and cons in our full Zettle review, or you can see how all the top providers compare with our handy quote-matching tool.